zyfrank/privacy-vault/README.md

 ### Kovan
-1. you can make operation after run `npm install` because current repository contain deployed privacy vault contracts or you can deploy your contracts by complete steps from Initialization
+1. you can make operation after run `npm install` because current repository contain configration information of deployed privacy vault contracts or you can deploy your contracts by complete steps from Initialization
 1. Add `PRIVATE_KEY` to `.env` file
 1. `./cli.js --help`